aldoutrera/lol-respawn-tracker/README.md

 ## Notes

-* The app is completly functional, but is only a prototype, no design and optimization at the moment.
+* The app is completly functional, but is only a prototype, no optimization at the moment.
 * The web app uses HTML5 so I don't think is going to behave nicely on older versions of IE. Meanwhile use Chrome, Firefox, Safari or Opera to use it.

 ## Why web?